 Daniel Horowitz has over 40 years experience as an attorney for doctors fighting Medical Board investigations and defending MD’s at Medical Board administrative hearings.
 His physician defense team consists of seasoned professionals including a physician lawyer (who is actively practicing medicine), an MBA and a former Naval Intelligence officer.
-The team can provide you with the highest quality personalized defense that you deserve.
+The team will provide you with the highest quality defense.

 Every Case is Different

 Every case is different.
 The medical landscape is every changing.
 Discipline and Accusations follow politics.